zearp/OptiHack/README.md

 I suck at writing documentation but I need to keep track of things I do for myself and keeping track of progress in guide form it can also help others, hopefully.
 I've learned a lot in the passed week thanks to all the great guides and awesome software developed totally free by the community.
 I want to give back and share my findings and journey with all of you.

 Please only use this for clean installs, or updating an existing OpenCore install.
 I replaced my Clover at first and the system wasn't as fast as when I tried a clean install to test my EFI folder before using it on other 7020 boxes.
 The difference was quite noticeable.
 So only do a clean install if you're coming from Clover and just import your user data/apps once installed.
 This will ensure maximum performance.
+Still want to replace Clover?
+Read [this](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/nvram.html#cleaning-out-the-clover-gunk) and [this](https://github.com/dortania/OpenCore-Desktop-Guide/tree/master/clover-conversion) on how to do it.

-> Note: If you've used a version prior to the 15th of April 2020 it is best to start from scratch as a lot has changed.)
+> Note: If you've used a version prior to the 15th of April 2020 it is best to start from scratch as a lot has changed.

 ## Index
 * [BIOS settings](#bios-settings)